Fay Kleinman: Biography

 After a career that included sales through galleries in New York and various New England cities, Kleinman sold many paintings in her senior years.
 In 2007 the University of Michigan purchased a mixed media self-portrait of a woman reading a newspaper.
-It is permanently displayed in the University's new East Ann Arbor Health Center.
+It is permanently displayed in the university's new East Ann Arbor Health Center.

 After her death, in August 2012, some of her paintings were displayed at Gallery 55+ in Ann Arbor and she was given a retrospective by the University of Michigan School of Art & Design.
 More than 300 paintings were displayed in the latter, which chronicled Kleinman's career from the early 1930s through 2010, when she did her last full painting.
 Local news site singled out her painting, The World Around Me, as the key work, saying it was painted with "a directness that’s a testimony to the aesthetic and social integrity that modernism sought to reflect."

 In 2021, her grandson Randy Napoleon released an album, Rust Belt Roots, and used a photograph of her painting, Ypsilanti Blues, as cover art.
-In 2022, Randy Napoleon released an album, Puppets, with her painting Masks as cover art.
+In 2022, he released Puppets, with her painting Masks as cover art.
+In 2024, he released The Door is Open, with her painting I'm a Little Wolverine as cover art.

 Kleinman survived two husbands, Jack Skurnick, who died in 1952 and was the father of Davida, also known as Davi Napoleon.
 Skurnick was a record producer and violinist.
 She later married Emanuel Levenson, a pianist and music director of an opera company who taught music at The New School in New York City.
-He co-founded the Becket Arts Center with her.

 She was born in the Bronx, New York, where she lived until 1958, when she moved to Brooklyn Heights, also in New York City.
-In 1964, she moved to Becket, MA.
+In 1962, she moved to Becket, MA.
 In 1988, she moved to Ypsilanti MI to live near her daughter.